-Energy savings will be calculated as the baseline (code compliant) annual energy use minus the whole building design energy use as determined by the energy simulation model.
-The electrical demand savings will be based on the peak demand use of the baseline energy simulation model minus that of the whole building design model during the peak hours under the program.
+Energy savings will be calculated based on the % improvement over ASHRAE Standard 90.1-2016 using the PRM performance criteria and the whole building design energy use as determined by the energy simulation model.
+The electrical demand savings will be based on the peak demand use of the whole building design model during the peak hours under the program.

-The energy design assistance (EDA) and design team service rebates, offered under the Enhanced Performance Track, are contingent on the design documented in 100% construction documents (CDs) exceeding the approved baseline by at least 10% on a whole building electric basis.
+The energy design assistance (EDA) and design team service rebates, offered under the Enhanced Performance Track, are contingent on the design documented in 100% construction documents (CDs) exceeding the ASHRAE Standard 90.1-2016 Appendix G, PRM by at least 10%.

-For the calculation of the peak kW savings, affected hours during 4 p.m. to 7 p.m.
+&lt;sup>1 For the calculation of the peak kW savings, affected hours during 4 p.m. to 7 p.m.
 Monday - Friday, July and August will be used

-Building owner equipment rebates are contingent on the (100 % CDs and as-built) energy models exceeding the approved baseline by at least 10% on a whole building electric basis.
+For projects participating under the Enhanced Performance Track, building owner equipment rebates are contingent on the (100% CDs and as-built) energy models exceeding the ASHRAE Standard 90.1-2016 Appendix G, PRM compliance requirements by at least 10%.
 The building owner equipment rebate will be split into two payments.
 The first payment will be for 50% of the approved savings based on the results of the approved pre-construction energy analysis report and will be issued once the building construction begins.
 Once the construction is complete and the building is fully commissioned and occupied, the remaining equipment rebates will be issued based on the verified energy impacts of the as-built building as evidenced in the approved verification report.